amlalejini/supplemental-material-how-to/README.md

 Adding supplemental material to any paper is as easy as:

 1. making a GitHub repository packed with supplemental goodness
-2. using Zenodo to assign your repository a cite-able DOI
+2. using Zenodo to assign your repository a citable DOI
 3. citing your DOI-minted repository in your article
 4. minimal effort bonus: use GitHub pages to turn your supplemental material into a website